Objectives and competences

 Content (Syllabus outline)

 Students will be introduced to the basic scientific approaches towards understanding the relationship between individual and religion.
-Special attention will be given to issuessuch as: religion in an evolutionary perspective; typologies of religion and religiosity; basic characteristics of world religions; religiosity and socialization; religiosity through the life span; characteristics and interpretations of religious experiences; psychological aspects of religious conversion; religion in light of cognitive and evolutionary psychology, religion and spirituality in light of humanistic psychology, Religion-Adapted Cognitive Behavioral Therapy (R-CBT) and other aspects of religion in psychotherapy.
+Special attention will be given to issuessuch as: religion in an evolutionary perspective; typologies of religion and religiosity; basic characteristics of world religions; characteristics and interpretations of religious experiences; religion in light of cognitive and evolutionary psychology, religion and spirituality in light of positive psychology, Religion-Adapted Cognitive Behavioral Therapy (R-CBT) and other aspects of religion in psychotherapy.

 Learning and teaching methods